 It’s all fun and games until someone ends up in a cone.
 So say those of us inclined to appropriate T-shirt witticisms whenever the need arises.
 In my home, the need arose last week when my Slumdog got his eye poked out.

-dogs were playing, rowdiness ensued, one thing led to another, and next thing I knew, an eyeball was hanging outside its socket.
+Two dogs were playing, rowdiness ensued, one thing led to another, and next thing I knew, an eyeball was hanging outside its socket.
 Yes, a real horror show.

 “Oh, my God,” was the first thing that came to mind.
 (I may even have yelled it.)
 Things have a way of moving in slow motion whenever the you-know-what hits the fan — and a dog’s proptosed eye (that’s what we vets call this occurrence) definitely qualifies.